imazen/imageflow/README.md

 2. Run Ubuntu 18.04 and create your username/password
 3. `sudo apt-get update` to update available packages.
 4. Install Rust 1.28+ by running
-  `curl https://sh.rustup.rs -sSf | sh -s -- -y --default-toolchain beta`
+  `curl https://sh.rustup.rs -sSf | sh -s -- -y --default-toolchain stable`
 5. Ensure build tools are installed (git, curl, wget, gcc, g++, nasm, pkg-config, openssl, ca-certificates) `sudo apt-get install git wget curl build-essential pkg-config libssl-dev libpng-dev nasm `
 6. (optional) To use a graphical text editor, you'll need to download imageflow to a "Windows" directory, then map it to a location in Ubuntu.